enovella/enovella.github.io/about.md

 permalink: /about/
 ---

-I am security analyst at Riscure.
-Currently evaluating NFC mobile payments (HCE), content protection and embedded devices.
+I am a security consultant at the Synopsys Software Integrity Group (SIG) team in the UK (London).
+Currently evaluating mobile payments, embedded devices and all related with software security.

 email: ednolo [at] inf.upv.es